Your questions, answered.

 - Have a New Jersey standard teaching certificate.

-- Be employed by Newark Public Schools for four years and one day in the same title and receive an Effective or Highly Effective rating on the annual summative evaluation in at least two of the three years counting from year two of employment.
+- Be employed by Newark Board of Education for four years and one day in the same title and receive an Effective or Highly Effective rating on the annual summative evaluation in at least two of the three years counting from year two of employment.

 For more information, please refer to the TEACHNJ Act, which reformed the state’s tenure laws.